Donal O'Leary, Ph.D.

 Listen to Dr.O'Leary's AJP-Heart and Circulatory Podcast: Guidelines for Animal Exercise and Training Protocols

-Dr. O'Leary will not be accepting new students for the 2020-21 academic year.
+Dr. O'Leary will consider new PhD students for the 2021-22 academic year.

 Laboratory Web Site

 A complete list of Dr. O'Leary's publications can be found at PubMed-O'Leary

 - 1986-89 Senior Fellow, Department of Physiology and Biophysics, University of Washington, Seattle, WA